mjskay/ggdist/README.md

 `tidybayes` also provides some additional functionality for data manipulation and visualization tasks common to many models:

+-   **Extracting tidy fits and predictions** from models.
+For models like those provided by `rstanarm` and `brms`, `tidybayes` provides a tidy analog of the `fitted` and `predict` functions, called `add_fitted_samples` and `add_predicted_samples`.
+These functions are modeled after the `modelr::add_predictions` function, and turn a grid of predictions into a long-format data frame of samples from either the fits or predictions from a model.
+These functions make it straightforward to generate arbitrary fit lines from a model.

+-   **Summarizing posterior distributions** from models.
+The `point_interval` family of functions (`mean_qi`, `median_qi`, `mode_hdi`, etc) are methods for generating estimates and intervals that are designed with tidy workflows in mind.
+They can generate estimates plus an arbitrary number of probability intervals from a tidy data frame of samples.

--   **Visualizing posterior estimates**, which when many estimates are involved can be done succinctly using eye plots (aka raindrop plots or violin plots).
+-   **Visualizing posteriors**, which when many estimates are involved can be done succinctly using **eye plots** (aka raindrop plots or violin plots).
 Eye plots are a compact representation of posterior densities that combines credible intervals and point estimates with a symmetric visualization of density, making for straightforward and compact comparison of many data points.
 The `geom_eye` and `geom_eyeh` functions provide a convenient way to generate eye plots using `ggplot2`.

-Posterior fit lines (with densities around the fit) can also be visualized using a combination of `predict_curve` and `predict_curve_density` plus `geom_rect`.
-More succinct shortcuts for this are coming.
+If you prefer intervals plus densities (instead of violins), the **half-eye plot** is also easily constructing using `geom_halfeyeh`.

+The focus on tidy data suitable for use with `ggplot` means that existing `geom`s (line `geom_pointrange` and `geom_linerange`) can also be used easily to construct custom plots.

 -   **Comparing a variable across levels of a factor**, which often means first generating pairs of levels of a factor (according to some desired set of comparisons) and then computing a function over the value of the comparison variable for those pairs of levels.
 Assuming your data is in the format returned by `spread_samples`, the `compare_levels` function allows comparison across levels to be made easily.

+Finally, `tidybayes` aims to fit into common workflows through compatibility with other packages:

+-   **Compatibility with other tidy packages**.
+Default column names in the output have also been chosen for compatibility with `broom::tidy`, which makes comparison with estimates from non-Bayesian models straightforward.

+-   **Compatibility with non-tidy packages**.
+The `unspread_samples` and `ungather_samples` functions invert `spread_samples` and `gather_samples`, aiding compatiblity with other Bayesian plotting packages (notably `bayesplot`).

 Supported model types
 ---------------------

-`tidybayes` aims to support a variety of models.
+`tidybayes` aims to support a variety of models with a uniform interface.
 Currently supported models include [rstan](https://cran.r-project.org/package=rstan), [coda::mcmc and coda::mcmc.list](https://cran.r-project.org/package=coda), [runjags](https://cran.r-project.org/package=runjags), [rstanarm](https://cran.r-project.org/package=rstanarm), [brms](https://cran.r-project.org/package=brms), [MCMCglmm](https://cran.r-project.org/package=MCMCglmm), and anything with its own `as.mcmc.list` implementation.
 If you install the [tidybayes.rethinking](https://github.com/mjskay/tidybayes.rethinking) package, models from the [rethinking](https://github.com/rmcelreath/rethinking) package are also supported.

 Installation
 ------------